T00lB0x3r/network_security_labs/README.md

 # network_security_labs

-# Hey, first of all, thanks for taking the time to read this!
+# Hey, first of all, thanks for taking the time to read this! (the preview way is ugly, so you should read this in the code form)

 # I will primarily be using GitHub as a housing place for all of the reports I write on various projects.
 # The class this repository is based on is my Network Security Class.
 The class has 5 labs which are: